- A password manager can simplify your life by storing all your credentials and sensitive data.

 Once installed, Dashlane starts scanning your browsers for any saved passwords and imports them into its database where you can manage them.

-The free version allows you to store 50 passwords, but the paid version unlocks a plethora of cool features that help you access your accounts.
+The free version allows you to store 50 passwords, but the paid version unlocks a plethora of cool password management features that help you access your accounts.

 First of all, it has a simplified VPN that helps you connect faster.
 Well, it cannot be compared to some of our best VPN choices but it does the job of connecting to the fastest server.